Hyperbolic and cubical rigidities of Thompson's group V: Hyperbolic rigidity

-Since $G$ is generated by $B$, it follows that $V$ stabilises $\partial$.
+Since $G$ is generated by $B$ (as $B$ contains the generating set $A$), it follows that $G$ stabilises $\partial$.
 Consequently, $G$ fixes a point at infinity or stabilises a pair of points at infinity. \end{proof}

 \begin{lemma} Let $G$ act on some $\delta$-hyperbolic graph $X$.
-If the action does not fix a point at infinity and if all the elements of $B$ are elliptic, then $G$ has bounded orbits. \end{lemma}
+If the action does not fix a point at infinity nor stabilises a pair of points at infinity, and if all the elements of $B$ are elliptic, then $G$ has bounded orbits. \end{lemma}

 \begin{proof} Suppose by contradiction that $G$ has unbounded orbits and does not fix any point at infinity.
 As a consequence, there exist two independent loxodromic isometries $g_1,g_2 \in G$ (see \cite[Paragraph 8.2.E]{GromovHyp}).
 Fix two axes $\ell_1,\ell_2$ of $g_1,g_2$ respectively.
 Let $h, h_1,\ldots,h_r \in B$ be the elements given in the statement of Theorem \ref{thm:maincriterion}.
 By assumptions, the $h_i$'s are elliptic, so, as a consequence of \cite[Lemma III.$\Gamma$.3.3]{BH}, for every $1 \leq i \leq r$ there exists some $x_i \in X$ such that the orbit $\langle h_i \rangle \cdot x_i$ has diameter at most $17\delta$.
 Set $F= \langle h_1 \rangle \cdots \langle h_r \rangle$.